Stories

 “Getting an I Matter, You Matter coin from a teacher at graduation that had helped us through such a big part of our lives meant a lot to me.
 It was nice to know that I truly matter to a teacher, and it was a nice surprise to everyone that an act of kindness was occurring on such a momentous day!”

-Faculty members shared an “I matter…You matter” Caring Coin along with a personal reflection with each Graduate prior to them receiving their diplomas at Graduation at a high school in Barre Vermont.
+Faculty members shared an “I matter…You matter” Caring Coin along with a personal reflection for each Graduate as they received their diplomas at Graduation at a high school in Barre, Vermont.
 This ceremony touched students, faculty and parents alike so much that it is repeated each year.

 “I don’t think I’ll ever take this off.”